-- over the medium term, a minimum of 30% of the county government budget shall be allocated to development expenditure. - 2.
+- 1. Over the medium term, a minimum of 30% of the county government budget shall be allocated to development expenditure. - 2.
 The county government's expenditure on wages and benefits for public officers shall not exceed a percentage of the county government revenue as prescribed by the regulations, in this case 35%. - 3.
 Over the medium term, the county government's borrowings shall be used only for the purpose of financing development expenditure and not for recurrent expenditure, provided that the National Treasury guarantees the borrowings. - 4.
 Public debt and obligations shall be maintained at a sustainable level as approved by Parliament (NG) and county assembly (CG) - 5.
-Fiscal risks shall be managed prudently in the future.
+Fiscal risks shall be managed prudently

-6. A reasonable degree of predictability with respect to the level of tax rates and tax
+6. A reasonable degree of predictability with respect to the level of tax rates and tax bases shall be maintained, taking into account any tax reforms that may be made in the future.